Suggestions for infection control in the homecare setting

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the virus.

 In other good news, the Star Tribune reported that the Mayo Clinic's first batch of coronavirus tests found no sign of the virus in 90 samples, a clinic official said Friday, and suggests the virus in Minnesota is likely not widespread at this point.
 In addition, estimated projections of the virus do not indicate a likelihood of spread to northern Minnesota.
 Please know that the measures being taken are not reactive, but preventative measures to decrease the spread and eliminate the virus sooner than later.
 It is important to remain calm and take measures as you would during any winter/flu season.
 If you or a client is ill, stay home.
-The most important thing to prevent any spread of illness is to WASH YOUR HANDS AND COVER YOUR COUGH/SNEEZES.

 Here is useful information from the centers for disease control: